g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 * Two actually nice shirts (<a href="{{haw}}">£40</a>).
 There are a lot of weddings in my life at the moment.
 And besides that it's nice to surprise people once in a while.<br>

-* Fairy lights make all rooms nicer, any time of year.
+* Fairy lights make all rooms nicer, any time of year (£20 for loads).

 <br>